hamid-kamalpour/jsdbcore/README.md

 So, lets code, for now we will just create the trees store:

 <pre>
-// this is the configuration object, set this to configure your appp JSDbCore.defaultConfig = {
+// this is the configuration object, set this to configure your app JSDbCore.defaultConfig = {

 	//the databases array contain a item for each database intance,
 	//so with this you could have more than one database running async.
 	databases: [
 		{
 			name: 'forest', //name of the database
 			version: 1,  //version of the database, this is very important, see bellow for better explanation

 			stores: [ //like databases array, stores has an item for each store in db.
 				{
 					name: 'trees' // store name